 What we’re hearing:

-- The graduate labour market has suffered significant damage, particularly in the arts – which may be the worst-affected sector in the UK.
-Many key graduate employment sectors – in health, social care, IT, finance– have been much less affected than many other areas of the economy.
-Retail, hospitality, travel and accommodation employers have all taken long term hits.
+- The graduate labour market has suffered significant damage, particularly in the arts – but things are far worse for non-graduates.
+Many key graduate employment sectors – in health, social care, IT, business services – have been much less affected than many other areas of the economy.

-- Things are also looking difficult for the self-employed, partly because a lot work in sectors, such as the arts, that have been badly affected and partly due to sheer lack of cash reserves although the sector has been more resilient than originally feared
+- Things are also looking difficult for the self-employed although that may be partly because a lot work in sectors, such as the arts, that have been badly affected

 - Salaries are likely to remain stagnant or even fall